 If you can’t think of any, sometimes just be quiet for a second, let go of the question and then come back to it and this will allow you to see something new

 Tune in as you consider these times and places, as you read these, as you look at them:

 - What does that feel like?
 What does it feel like when you’re more that way?
 Particularly how does that feel different from how you usually walk around in the world?

 - How are you when you’re in these places of more vulnerability, open-heartedness, willingness?
 How does that feel different to the usual ‘me’ functioning and living?

 - See what you can notice about that.
 Just take a moment and write down some impressions.

 - What are you noticing now?
 How is thinking about this affecting you now?

 - Where would you like to experience more of this?

 - Are there areas in life, certain relationships with people where you really wish you could be more of this openness, realness, immediacy?

-Working to develop your self-mercy practise?
+Working to develop your self-mercy practice?
 Comment below and share any tips or resources you have found helpful.